Are you having twins and scared about it? Here’s one mom’s honest post about hearing the news of having twins and how to overcome the fear.

 My doctor was happy as she congratulated me on the surprising news.
 Meanwhile, I plastered on a fake smile because deep down, the news scared me out of my mind.

 I was watching the monitor as my doctor performed the sonogram.
-“Well, I have good news…” she began, and I thought she was going to say, “…and I have bad news.”
-Thankfully she didn’t, but her next words surprised me just as much as she continued, “…and even better news.”And right away I saw the monitor with two black blobs.
+“Well, I have good news…” she began, “…and even better news.”And right away, I saw the two blobs on the screen.
 I knew before she even uttered the T-word that I was carrying two babies.

 And did I mention that I already have a toddler?
 I would have been more okay if my first pregnancy resulted in twins.
-Great—two kids is a good amount; now we can get it done in one swipe.
-But nope, now we get to have all the fun with twins while raising a toddler as well.
+Great—two kids is a good amount—now we can get it done in one swipe.
+But nope, now we get to have the fun with twins while raising a toddler as well.

 - I’m more likely to develop complications such as preeclampsia and gestational diabetes.

-- I’m going to be extremely fatigued (I could already feel a difference now at seven weeks with twins compared to seven weeks with my first).
+- I’m going to feel fatigued.
+I could already feel a difference now at seven weeks with twins compared to seven weeks with my first.

 - The babies are at higher risk for being born prematurely, bringing on a slew of complications on its own.

 - I need to rest a whole lot more than my previous pregnancy.

 Maybe the biggest challenge I’m trying to absorb is that this goes against my plans.
 Yes, I plan, even with something as unpredictable as children.
 When my husband and I tried to conceive again, I was aiming for two and done.
 I wanted another sibling for my little guy to be a big brother to.

 Now we’re a family of five.
 Um, hello world—that’s not what I planned for (insert fist shaking at the sky)!